Joylord Gumbie

-Joylord Gumbie (born 25 December 1995) is a Zimbabwean first-class cricketer.
+Joylord Gumbie (born 25 December 1995) is a Zimbabwean international cricketer.
 He was part of Zimbabwe's squad for the 2014 ICC Under-19 Cricket World Cup.
 In December 2020, he was selected to play for the Mountaineers in the 2020–21 Logan Cup.
 In April 2021, he was named as a standby player for Zimbabwe's Test matches against Pakistan.
 In July 2021, Gumbie was named in Zimbabwe's Test squad for their one-off match against Bangladesh.

+International career

+In June 2023, he was selected in One Day International (ODI) squad for the 2023 Cricket World Cup Qualifier.
+He made his ODI debut for Zimbabwe against Nepal in the first match of the tournament, on 18 June 2023.
+He also played in the first test match against Ireland in July 2024, played in Belfast.